kabirbagai21/machine-learning-projects/Regularized Linear Regression and Bias vs. Variance/README.md

 This dataset is divided into three parts:

-- A training set that your model will learn on: X, y
+- A training set that your model will learn on: `X`, `y`
-- A cross validation set for determining the regularization parameter: Xval, yval
+- A cross validation set for determining the regularization parameter: `Xval`, `yval`
 - A test set for evaluating performance.
-These are 'unseen' examples which your model did not see during training: Xtest, ytest
+These are 'unseen' examples which your model did not see during training: `Xtest`, `ytest`

 **Topics Covered**